-Ishqbaaz Spoiler: After Exposing Roop & Reuniting Shivaay & Anika, This Actor Is Taking A Break!
+Ishqbaaz Spoiler: Roop Exposed, Shivaay & Anika Reunite, This Actor Is Taking A Break!

 Shivaay Records Roop’s Statements

 Shivaay records everything that Roop said.
 She reveals that she won't get her arrested as she is her aunt.
 She is sent to the hospital.
-He will keep the recording as the evidence.
+He decides to keep the recording as the evidence.

 Shivaay & Anika Reunite

 Finally, Shivaay stops Anika from leaving.
-He reveals that whatever he did till now was for her.
-He chose her and not his family this time.
+He reveals that whatever he did so far was for her.
 But she believed Roop and left him.
-Although the couple fight trust issue they clear all misunderstandings and reunite.
+Although the couple fights trust issue they clear all misunderstandings and reunite.

 ShivIka’s Rain Romance